P1ping/p1ping.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master student in Southern University of Science and Technology (SUSTech), supervised by [Yu Zhang](https://www.sustech.edu.cn/en/faculties/zhangyu.html) (previously by [Tom Ko](https://tomkocse.github.io/)).
-My current research focuses on *speech representation learning* and *speech synthesis*.
-I also have some experience in speech-to-speech translation (S2ST), during my internship at ByteDance AI Lab.
+I am a Master's student at Southern University of Science and Technology (SUSTech), currently pursuing my degree under the supervision of [Yu Zhang](https://www.sustech.edu.cn/en/faculties/zhangyu.html) (previously by [Tom Ko](https://tomkocse.github.io/) and [Jimmy Liu](https://faculty.sustech.edu.cn/liuj/)).
+My research focuses on the fascinating fields of speech representation learning, speech synthesis, and speech-to-speech translation.

-You can view my [CV](/cv) for more information.
-Feel free to contact me (12032871 [at] mail [dot] sustech [dot] edu [dot] cn) if you are interested in my work or have any questions.
-I am happy to discuss them with you!
+For more detailed information about my academic background and experiences, please refer to my [CV](/cv).
+If you have any inquiries or wish to explore potential collaborations, please don't hesitate to reach out to me at kibing.bai@gmail.com.
+I am enthusiastic about discussing my work and answering any questions you may have.

 # Publications